 \begin{proof} The only thing left to check is the compatibility between $\infty_\alpha$-morphism in one slot and strict morphisms in the other one.
 This is straightforward and left as an exercise to the reader. \end{proof}

-The bifunctors we just defined are well behaved with respect to $\infty_\alpha$-quasi-isomorphisms.
+The bifunctors we just defined are well behaved with respect to $\infty_\alpha$-quasi-iso\-morphisms.

-\begin{proposition} For both versions of the bifunctor $\hom^\alpha(-,-)$ of \cref{cor:twoBifunctors}, if we fill one slot with an $\infty_\alpha$-quasi-isomorphism and the other one with a strict quasi-isomorphism, then the resulting $\infty$-morphism of $\L_\infty$-algebras is an $\infty$-quasi-isomorphism. \end{proposition}
+\begin{proposition} For both versions of the bifunctor $\hom^\alpha(-,-)$ of \cref{cor:twoBifunctors}, if we fill one slot with an $\infty_\alpha$-quasi-isomorphism and the other one with a strict quasi-isomorphism, then the resulting $\infty$-morphism of $\L_\infty$-algebras is an $\infty$-quasi-isomor\-phism. \end{proposition}

 \begin{proof} The proof follows from the following facts.
-First, let we have
+First, we have

 for $\Phi$ an $\infty_\alpha$-morphism of $\C$-coalgebras and $\psi$ be a morphism of $\P$-algebras.
 Similarly, if $\Psi$ is an $\infty_\alpha$-morphism of $\P$-algebras and $\phi$ is a morphism of $\C$-coalgebras, then